localhost-5555/-LittleFS-Sensor-Data-Writer-and-Server/README.md

 - Verify USB cable is properly connected
 - Check that the correct board and COM port are selected in PlatformIO
 - Try a different USB cable (some cables are charging-only)

-## Future Enhancements

-Web interface for data viewing and download.